\\\ Dog Walks Kent

 Car parking is very accessible all the way along the Bay, being able to park at the side of the roads in many places.

 You may prefer on some days to walk the Kent Coastline Walk – a walk starting at Camber Sands and snaking around the Dungeness peninsula, around the Kent beach coastlines finishing at Dartford.
 You can pick it up at Dungeness point, along Greatstone Beach through to Romney, and on to Hythe, being mostly flat and manageable for your dog, a walk of around 13 miles.
+Ideal when the seas are rough during winter months, and beaches may look a little cold and bleak.

 The Dungeness National Nature Reserve provides a fabulous haven for wild life which you can easily spot.
 There are areas restricting your dog walking in the RSPB Nature Reserve, signposted.